 Demonstrates knowledge of internal and external levels of care, referral processes, and resources.
 Makes clinically appropriate referrals for identified support and service needs in a timely manner.

-Meets and understands program/department/agency guidelines, goals and target outcomes, and adheres to practice standards and to data collection and reporting protocols.
+Meets direct service productivity goals as defined by program, understands program/department/agency guidelines, goals and target outcomes, and adheres to practice standards and to data collection and reporting protocols.

 Identifies potential risk factors and takes measures to reduce those risks in the home through appropriate supervision, reinforcement of positive and safe behaviors, trauma-informed and relationally-based therapeutic interventions as defined by program.